hyungwook0221/aws-rag-terraform-deployment-demo/README.md

 - AWS subscription.
 - Subscription access to Bedrock Foundational Model service.

-- Create a HCP vault dedicated instance and configure the endpoint and token in the `infra/variables.tf` file.
+- Create an HCP vault dedicated instance and configure the endpoint and token in the `infra/variables.tf` file.
+- You will need the kubectl tools installed locally on your machine to interact with the EKS cluster.

 ## Quickstart